Inside a DUI Jury Trial

 Navigating a DUI Jury Trial in California: A Comprehensive Overview

 Under the United States and California Constitutions, defendants have the right to a jury trial in a criminal case.
-As a practical matter, DUIs, like most cases in the California criminal justice system, rarely proceed to a jury trial and are resolved through negotiation of a plea bargain, or dismissal of the case following a successful motion.
+As a practical matter, DUIs, like most cases in the California criminal justice system, rarely proceed to a jury trial and are resolved through negotiation of a Plea Bargaining in DUI, or dismissal of the case following a successful motion.

 This article provides a detailed look into the various aspects of a DUI jury trial, including the request process, trial procedures, and strategic elements crucial for both defense and prosecution.